Since launching this website we have gotten a lot of questions from the community. Here’s a rundown of some of the most common ones:

 - Arvada, CO – Geos Neighborhood

-If another developer purchases the property, are there plans to pivot to organize around interventions/demands to shape the outcomes and process of development?
+If another developer purchases the property, are there plans to continue our efforts to shape the outcomes and process of development?

 Our game plan has always been: hard work + passion + persistence = success, to the largest degree possible.
 While our number one goal is to purchase and preserve 100% of this unique land as a community asset, we are mindful that there is steep competition for this parcel.
 It’s possible that the Voits will sub-divide the land and we will control some, but not all of it, and will partner with another Buyer.
 Alternatively we may never acquire any ownership in the land.
 Regardless of possible future outcomes, we will always push hard to ensure our core values are realized to the largest extent possible.